simonhw/seed-calendar/README.md

 ![Wave alerts for justified text](assets/images/readme/testing/justified-text.png)

-There were initially errors associated with the previous HTML layout of the radio buttons.
 To improve accessibilty and not sacrifice the existing code structure, the use of `aria-labelledby` was utilised for each radio button to make sure users of screen readers would know which button they were interacting with.

 ## Bugs
 ### Known Bugs